-Electrical circuit has its own characteristics, which means that it will show some electrical property depending on the type of load connected to it.
-For instance, a which has a purely resistive load (a resistor used as a lamp filament, or heater will show a current, which rises when the circuit is first switched on and then falls element reaches its normal operating condition.
-This means that the switch or other control device must at least be able to break the full-load current taken by the This applies particularly if the circuit has a de supply.
-11 however, the supply is the switch contacts separate there may be a small arc drawn out between the This characteristic is even more noticeable when the resistor is in the form of a the switch a coil has in an ac circuit.
+Electrical circuit has its own characteristics, which means that it will show some peculiar electrical property depending on the type of load connected to it.
+For instance, a circuit which has a purely resistive load (a resistor used as a lamp filament, or heater element) will show a current, which rises when the circuit is first switched on and then falls as the element reaches its normal operating condition.
+This means that the switch or other circuit-control device must at least be able to break the full-load current taken by the resistor.
+This applies particularly if the circuit has a de supply.
+11 however, the supply is ac, when the switch contacts separate there may be a small arc drawn out between the contacts.
+This characteristic is even more noticeable when the resistor is in the form of a coil (e.g. in a fire bar element).
+This effect is caused by the electrical property, which a coil has in an ac circuit.
 It is called the 'inductive effect'.